MHD.PY2.1&2 0239st T239a&b

 o Very last part (Part 2):

-· The naïve approach would be to read “MNA” as, indeed, AJAW, and to view the wa-suffix as its end phonetic complement (even though it’s attached to the “CHEQUERBOARD” rather than the “MNA”).
-However, neither MHD nor Bonn gloss (respectively) PY2 or 0239st as AJAW.
+o The naïve approach would be to read “MNA” as AJAW, and to view the wa-suffix as its end phonetic complement (even though it’s attached to the “CB” rather than the “MNA”).
+However, this may not be correct – that is to say: “MNA” might not be AJAW (hence the nickname “MNA” / “Maybe Not Ajaw”).

 § There appear to be (optionally) two struts (short, slightly diverging, cross-hatched bands) within the “inverted-L”, which are never seen in the “ajaw-band” of AJAW.

-§ There is a cartouche around the head.
-The usual AJAW doesn’t have a cartouche – there is only a cartouche when AJAW is used as a day-name, and in that context, the cartouche is always the “day-name cartouche”, which has three “blood scrolls” at the bottom.
+§ There’s a cartouche around the head.
+The usual AJAW doesn’t have a cartouche – there is only a cartouche when AJAW is used as a day-name, and in that context, the cartouche usually has three “blood scrolls” at the bottom.
 The cartouche of “MNA” has no “blood scrolls” at the bottom.
+(There is a variant of the day-name cartouche which consists of just the rectangle with rounded corners, no blood scrolls.
+However, it doesn’t seem like it’s that variant in this context, which we should view as not being a day name.)

-These are probably the reasons that “MNA” is not read as AJAW.
+The above are the reasons that “MNA” should probably not be read as AJAW.

-· It’s difficult to know how much weight to give to the similarities between “MNA” and AJAW and how much weight to give to the differences.
-The fact that the wa-element is so often present tends to favour an AJAW reading, but the fact that this wa-element is always attached to the “CHECKQUERBOARD” rather than to the “MNA” might argue against the AJAW reading.
+§ It’s difficult to know how much weight to give to the similarities between “MNA” and AJAW and how much weight to give to the differences.
+The fact that the wa-element is so often present tends to favour an AJAW reading, but the fact that this wa-element is always attached to “CB” rather than to “MNA” might argue against the AJAW reading.
 On the other other hand, genuine end phonetic complement wa is often written separated from the reduced (“ben-ich”) AJAW, attached to the main sign of the EG itself, in the K’uhul <EG> Ajaw expression.
-It seems that both MHD and Bonn allow the negative factors to outweigh the positive factors, and leave “MNA” as an undeciphered glyph.
+It seems that both MHD and Bonn allow the negative factors to outweigh the positive factors, and treat “MNA” as an undeciphered glyph.